Dana McLemore

-Dana McLemore (born July 1, 1960) is an American former professional football cornerback and kick returner in the National Football League (NFL) for the San Francisco 49ers and New Orleans Saints.
+Dana McLemore (born July 1, 1960) is an American former professional football player who was a cornerback and kick returner in the National Football League (NFL) for the San Francisco 49ers and New Orleans Saints.
+He played college football for the Hawaii Rainbow Warriors.

 Biography

 Dana McLemore attended Venice High School.
 He played college football at the University of Hawaiʻi.
-In the 1982 draft he was signed to the San Francisco 49ers.
+In the 1982 draft he was selected in the tenth round by the San Francisco 49ers and later signed.